IPv6-Observatory/ipv6observatory.github.io/index.markdown

 ## NTP Vantage Points

-To ensure a broad geographic distribution, we operate 37 vantage points in 27 countries as of February 2025.
+To ensure a broad geographic distribution, we operate 38 vantage points in 28 countries as of April 2025.

 ### NTP Vantage Point Locations